influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/upgrading.md

 ### Step 7: Restart traffic to data node

-Restart routing read/write requests to the data node server (port 8086) via your load balancer.
+Restart routing read and write requests to the data node server (port 8086) through your load balancer.

 If this is the last data node to be upgraded, continue to the next step.
 Otherwise, return to Step 1 of [Upgrading data nodes](#upgrading-data-nodes) and repeat the process for the remaining data nodes.